jbuck95/ObsidianLaTeXExport/README.md

-# Info
+# Writing Assignments in Obsidian.md

 This guide shows you how to achieve consistent LaTeX exports with YAML front matter in Obsidian.md using Pandoc, TeX Live, and the Enhanced Export Plugin.
-The installation also includes the Eisvogel templates and a custom `.latex` template for university assignments.
+The installation also includes setting up the Eisvogel templates and a custom `.latex` template for university assignments.
 Additionally, it covers how to convert `.docx` to `.md`.

 ## Covers